PurdueIEEE/Soldering-PCB/README.md

 a 4-bit adder used as a soldering practice pcb

-Changes to be made for v2
+Changes to be done for v2
+- Update manual

+Changes already made in v2 (or decided not to be made)
 - ~~Ensure no vias to different signals close to soldering points (i.e. the one by the 9V lines)~~
 - ~~Make 9V holes bigger~~
 - ~~Consider making resistor pads a tad larger~~